|

 - BLAIN:

-English surname, derived from the old Scottish Gaelic personal name Bláán,
+English surname derived from the personal name, an Anglicized form of Scottish Gaelic Bláán,

 meaning "little yellow one."